Tasteful antique lamps in vases from the 18th century

 Description

-Pair of gilded wooden lamps in vases from 1700 Palm trees composed of two altar bases made of intricately carved and gilded pinewood with an octagonal base; the back is flat, without carvings, finished in Sienese yellow color, with a small armature holding artificial flowers.
-The condition is good, consistent with the dating.
-They are mounted on a large socket holder and a cylindrical silk lampshade in gold color; electrical cables, plugs, and switches have been replaced.
-The dimensions of the base itself are height cm.
-30 – 15 x 15; those with a lampshade height of cm.
-Diameter 25 cm.
-30.
+Set of gilded wooden lamps in vases from 1700 Palm trees composed of two altar bases made of intricately carved and gilded pine wood with an octagonal base; the back is flat, without carvings, finished in Sienese yellow color, with a small arm holding artificial flowers.
+The condition is good, consistent with the age.
+They are mounted on a large socket holder with a cylindrical silk lampshade in gold color; electrical cables, plugs, and switches have been replaced.
+The dimensions of the base itself are height 30 cm, 15 x 15 cm; the height of the lampshade is 25 cm in diameter.

-Many different styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
-The next is Baroque, a term derived from the Portuguese ‘barocco’—meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
-Selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French craftsmen.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Currently, many global brands reproduce such furniture inspired by Italian and French craftsmen.
+This is a testament to admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details